 Full-time mum with two great side-gigs.
 I empower women to create the life of their dreams.
 I help women to feel their most beautiful inside and out with powerful yet simple self-care regimes and anti-aging cosmetics, skincare, and life-proof lip colour.
-I help families make the best use of government grants to save for their children's education.
 I help new parents to find better ways of balancing work with life that matches their priorities.
 I also get paid to play with makeup.

 I will never forget when I started believing in magic again.